 Team Ireland has had a strong presence in Athletics over the last number of years competing across a broad spectrum including 100m, 1500m and Shot Put to name but a few.
 If Athletics is something you are interested in, you should contact your local Athletics Club.
 If you are unsure of the location of your nearest club, contact Athletics Ireland or IWA Sport who will be able to help you.

 Athletes compete in a variety of Track and Field events according to their functional classification, with some competing in wheelchairs, some with prostheses, while those who are visually impaired receive guidance from a sighted guide.

-If you would like to find out more about Athlete about competing and classification you can contact us here.
+If you would like to find out more about Athletics, about competing and classification, you can contact us here.

 Ireland has had huge success in the pool over the years, from gold medals to world records.
 If you think swimming is the sport for you, then find your local pool and enquire about taking lessons.
 You can also ask them about a swimming pathway towards a competitive swimming club and more details can be found about this here.
 Once you are a confident swimmer, and training multiple times weekly, you are ready to compete.
 Always start at club level competitions, before progressing to regional competition.
 Once you are competing at regional level, you should ensure that you make contact with Paralympics Ireland’s Para-Swimming Operations Manager here.